MayCXC/maycxc.github.io/_posts/2019-2-24-race-to-the-bottom.md

 - compare the results of sequential DFS, parallel DFS, and sequential BFS
 - explore parallel BFS?

-which I may or may not be planning on pursuing.
+which I may or may not end up pursuing.

 ---